Anthony Spero: Murders

 In 1990, Spero ordered the murder of Louis Tuzzio, a Bonanno associate who had botched a mob killing.
 An ambitious gangster, Tuzzio had offended Spero by demanding to become a made man.
 In January 1990, Tuzzio was found dead in his car in Brooklyn with a bullet wound in the back of the head.
 In 1991, Spero ordered the murder of Vincent Bickelman, a burglar from Brooklyn.
 In August 1991, Bickelman had broken into the home of Spero's daughter Jill and stolen her jewelry and a fur coat.
 On September 15, 1991, Bickelman's body, with six bullet wounds, was discovered near his apartment in Bath Beach.
 Bickelman was allegedly murdered by Bonanno associate Paul Gulino, an ambitious young mobster who ran the Bath Avenue Crew.

 In 1993, Spero ordered Gulino's murder.
-In July of that year, during an argument with Spero at the Bath Beach social club, Gulino made physical contact with the capo, a breach of Cosa Nostra protocol.
+In July of that year, during an argument with Spero at the Bath Beach social club, Gulino made physical contact with the inducted member, a cardinal sin of Cosa Nostra protocol.
 Two weeks later, Gulino's parents discovered him shot to death in their kitchen.

 Convictions

 On January 24, 1994, Spero was indicted on federal racketeering charges of extortion and murder.
 The indictment stated that Spero controlled a business that used extortion to place "Joker Poker" gambling machines in bars, social clubs, and other establishments around the city.
 Spero was also charged with the 1991 murder of Marc Goldberg, a rival in the illegal gambling business.
 In April 1995, Spero was acquitted of the Goldberg murder, but convicted of extortion.
 He was sentenced to two years in prison.
 In 1997, Spero was released from prison.

 On May 30, 1999, Spero was indicted on federal racketeering charges that included loansharking and the Tuzzio, Bickelman and Gulino murders from the 1990s.
 Spero pleaded not guilty on all counts.
 Spero was released from jail and confined to his Staten Island house, wearing an electronic ankle bracelet.
 Assistant U.S. Attorney James Walden of the Eastern District of New York was the lead prosecutor in the case against Spero.
-During the trial, one of the witnesses testifying against Spero was Alphonse D'Arco, the former underboss of the Lucchese crime family.
+During the trial, one of the witnesses testifying against Spero was Alphonse D'Arco, the former acting boss of the Lucchese crime family.
 D'Arco recounted a 1991 conversation in which Spero stated that family members of mob informants, including children, should be murdered in retaliation.
 On April 5, 2001, Spero was convicted of the three murders and other racketeering charges.
-On April 16, 2002, Spero was sentenced to life in prison.
+On April 16, 2002, United States district judge Edward Korman sentenced Spero to life imprisonment and fined him $250,000.
 His lawyer requested leniency due to Spero's poor health, but the judge denied the request.

 On September 29, 2008, Spero died at age 79 at the Federal Correctional Complex, Butner (FCC) in Butner, North Carolina.
 Spero's body was interred at the Cemetery of the Resurrection in Staten Island, New York.